trifwn/Icarus/README.md

 ## TASKS

-- Merge and Integrate new AVL Dynamics
-- Databse Update to include new 3D folder Structure that has folder GenuVP3, GenuVP7, AVL
 - Create AVL interface (AVL SOLVER)
 - Deprecate Lifting Surface from examples USE Wing_Segment instead
 - Create Parametric Analysis Module (Computation of Sensitivity Derivatives for all solvers)